theriftlab/immanuel-python/docs/3-examples.md

 ## JSON

-A property's structure is easier to visualise by serializing it with the bundled `ToJSON` class.
+A property's structure is easier to visualize by serializing it with the bundled `ToJSON` class.
 In the above `coordinates` case:

 ```python
 import json